What is data architecture?

 A database, in simple terms, is a vast collection of data.
 It can be either relational or non-relational (SQL vs. NoSQL).

-a.
-Relational (SQL) databases: These are known for storing structures data in tables.
+- Relational (SQL) databases: These are known for storing structures data in tables.
 This data is organized properly in rows and columns.
 Microsoft SQL Server, Oracle DB and MySQL Server are some examples of SQL Databases.

 ETL stands for “Extract, Transform, Load.”
 These tools collect and refine data from various sources and then deliver them to the data warehouse in three stages.